JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 # Questions

-What date was the email received? (answer format: M/DD/YY)
+Question 1: What date was the email received? (answer format: M/DD/YY)

 `6/10/20`